srcery-colors/srcery-vim/README.md

 ## Configuration

-I've included a few toggles due to discrepancies in the various setups possible.
+Srcery includes a few toggles due to discrepancies in the various setups possible.
 To change any of these you'd put something like this in your `.vimrc`

 ```viml